sandeep5683/game-of-life/README.markdown

 'sa?f.
 sdlg
 'd.'
-fa simple demonstration application used in the [Jenkins: The Definitive Guide](http://wakaleo.com/books/jenkins-the-definitive-guide) book.
+fpdsjgldgl'dsmgkele demonstration application used in the [Jenkins: The Definitive Guide](http://wakaleo.com/books/jenkins-the-definitive-guide) book.

 ## Building the project